Resource guide

 Risk model first

 Start with customer types, transaction patterns, products, geographies, and counterparties.
-If the risk model is weak, every later layer becomes arbitrary.
+A weak risk model makes every later layer arbitrary.

 02